surjeetvermaiitm/Data-Science/README.md

 We will then use the ratio number later to detect and we can finally define when the eye is blinking or not.
 In this case I found ratio number 5.7 to be the most reiable threshold, at least for my eye.

---shape-predictor : This is the path to dlib’s pre-trained facial landmark detector.
-  You can download the detector along with the source code + example videos to this tutorial using the “Downloads” section of the bottom of this blog post.